Stauber wins re-election bid in 8th District

 Early results showed Stauber outperformed President Donald J. Trump and also delivered him wins in districts across the Iron Range that he was not victorious in during the 2018 campaign.

-Stauber attributed those gains to a ground campaign that visited all 18 counties in the district and put a heavy focus on the region’s mining area.
+Stauber attributed those gains to a ground campaign that visited all 18 counties in the district and put a heavy focus on the region’s mining industry.

 “The Iron Range has the ability to strategically secure our national interests,” he said.
 “The men and women on the Iron Range know I have their backs.”